Affordable Tooth Crown

-The following are typical reasons for doing a crown:
+The following are typical reasons for putting a crown on your tooth:

 - When a tooth is badly broken down, a normal filling may not be strong enough for chewing